Mazyod/PhoenixSharp/README.md

 A C# Phoenix Channels client.
 Unity Compatible.

-> Graphic is a shameless mixture between unity, phoenix logos.
+> Graphic is a shameless mix between unity, phoenix logos.
 Please don't sue me.
 Thanks.

+## Roadmap

+This project will remain as a prerelease until Unity ships their .Net profile upgrade, which should be soon.
+This will allow this library to utilize the latest and greatest .Net 4.6 features, enhancing the experience further, and allowing us to reach v1.0!

 ## Getting Started